hotschedules/slate/source/includes/publishingapps.md

 **autoUpdateVersion": false**

-This flag prevents autoUpdate version of the app each time you are publishing it.
+This flag prevents autoUpdate version of the app each time you publish.
 If you mark this false, you need to manually bump the version of the app each time you update it.